 - Polychlorinated biphenyls (PCBs)

 On the other hand, many hazardous chemicals can still be used if appropriate controls are in place.
-For textile product, the following chemical must not reach a high level due to the harm to humans.
+For textile products, the following chemical must not reach a high level due to the harm to humans.

 - Azo dyes